junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He says none of that, only to hold the man tight, with all his strength but careful enough not to break him.

 Dean's breath is uneven over his shoulder.
-They hold each other like that, just breathing together, in the same space, in the same time, one hundred and fifty years too early, hundreds of thousand of miles too far.
+They hold each other like that, just breathing together, in the same space, in the same time, one hundred and fifty years too early, hundreds of thousands of miles too far.
 And yet, they are at ease.

 Breathing in, breathing out.
 The warm and solid touch under his hands.
 The bone, the muscle, the skin; the hair, the stubble, the freckles.

 Cas scrutinizes him once they pull apart.
 The face and look that are all so familiar, but the long beard and new wrinkles creased by the western sand and wind make the face new and mature.
-The eyes trained on his, sparkling with glitters.
+The eyes trained on his, sparkling with glitter.

 Eventually, Cas decides, that all he can say is just, "Hello, Dean."